etendue/FCND-Controls-CPP/writeup.md

 #### 2. Implement roll pitch control in C++.
 The controller should use the acceleration and thrust commands, in addition to the vehicle attitude to output a body rate command.
 The controller should account for the non-linear transformation from local accelerations to body rates.
 Note that the drone's mass should be accounted for when calculating the target angles.

-Roll pitch control is a propotional controller to instant detected error of reference value to measured value.
-See code `line 118 - 158` in function:
+Roll pitch controller is a propotional controller to instant detected error of reference value to measured value.
+See source code `line 118 - 158` in function:
 ```
 V3F QuadControl::RollPitchControl(V3F accelCmd, Quaternion<float> attitude, float collThrustCmd)
 ```